NSPA Lived Experience Influencers

-- We are looking at ways for Influencers to join a facilitated online forum to share and reflect on the participation activities they are undertaking and to identify further information and training needs.
+- After the training Influencers will be invited to join an online forum to share and reflect on the participation activities they are undertaking and to identify further information and training needs.

 - As part of the initial training Influencers will be provided with an externally facilitated online wellbeing and resilience session that provides practical tools that support wellbeing, help manage stress and increase resilience.